koneke55/sk.github.io/_books/ml_systems_designs.md

 A comprehensive guide to designing and building production-ready machine learning systems.
 This book from Stanford covers essential concepts in ML system architecture, deployment strategies, scalability, and best practices for taking machine learning models from research to production.

-Vijay Janappa Reddy provides practical insights into the challenges of building robust ML systems, including data pipelines, model serving, monitoring, and maintenance.
+Dr. Vijay Janappa Reddy provides practical insights into the challenges of building robust ML systems, including data pipelines, model serving, monitoring, and maintenance.
 This is an invaluable resource for aspiring ML engineers and PhD students interested in the systems aspects of machine learning.